ecluse:ecluse-core

 wireKind :: Text Source #

-The human noun for the vocabulary, e.g. "queue provider".
+The human noun for the vocabulary, e.g. "log format".
 Names the accepted set in parseWires failure message.

 wireTable :: NonEmpty (a, Text) Source #

 Every value paired with its wire name, listed in the order the accepted-set message names them.
-The table is expected to be complete (to list every inhabitant of a); renderWire relies on that.
+The table is expected to be complete (to list every inhabitant of a).

 parseWire :: WireVocab a => Text -> Either Text a Source #